learn-co-curriculum/react-hooks-redux-thunk-readme/README.md

 ## Introduction

 Part of the value of using Redux is that it provides a centralized way to control the data of an application.
-In a standard React + Redux application, any child component can connect to the store directly from anywhere in the app.
+In a standard React/Redux application, any child component can connect to the store directly from anywhere in the app.
 This allows us to keep many of our React components simple — no need for passing props through many nested components, no need to use component `state` to keep